1967 Goa status referendum: Referendum

 The two options were represented by two symbols: A flower for merger, and two leaves for retaining independent identity.
-Voters had to pace a "X" mark against the symbol of choice.
+Voters had to place a "X" mark against the symbol of choice.

 The poll was held on 16 January 1967.
 Polling was largely peaceful with reports of a few incidents.
 Supporters from both sides tried their best to ensure that people voted.

 Results

 There were 388,432 eligible voters.
 A total of 317,633 votes were polled.
 Three days were allotted for the counting.
 54.20% voted against merger whereas 43.50% voted in favour.
 Thus, Goans rejected the merger with Maharashtra by a vote of 172,191 to 138,170.
 The anti-mergerists won by 34,021 votes.
 In the territorial capital of Panjim, the results were cheered by a crowd of 10,000, who danced in the streets carrying branches symbolic of victory, set off firecrackers, and created such a joyous disturbance that the government had to call in police with tear gas to restore order.

 An analysis of the voting patterns shows that the voting patterns closely followed the patterns of the 1963 assembly election.
 However, a significant section of MGP's supporters had voted against the merger without which the pro-merger faction would have won.